-The deadline for receipt of applications is Friday 12 November 2021.
-The Grants panel will meet during w/c 6 December and applicants will be advised of outcome of their application a few days later.
+The deadline for receipt of applications is Friday 15th April 2022 – please note this date has been extended.
+The Grants panel will meet during w/c 25th April and applicants will be advised of outcome of their application a few days later.
 Funding allocated should be spent within the timescale specified in your application.
 All supported projects will be required to submit monitoring information including case studies.

 Who can apply

 Applicants should be voluntary or community groups, charities or social enterprises.
 We cannot make funds available directly to individuals, statutory organisations or commercial entities.
 Your organisation must be based within Wakefield Metropolitan District and the project you apply for must only benefit residents living within the District.

 We are not able to fund the following:

 - Activity that’s purely about research (although evaluation of the proposed activity can be funded and is a requirement for any successful applicant).

 - Capital Projects (where capital costs are more than 25% of the total programme cost); buildings including upgrades and refurbishment; vehicle purchase (but can fund general transport costs as part of your project).

 - Costs associated with a programme which you are already undertaking (although we will consider the extension/expansion of a current programme if you can demonstrate its effectiveness) or to replace funding streams that are no longer available.

 If you require further information, please contact firstname.lastname@example.org.

 Applications should be submitted online using the application form provided below.
 Where additional information is required this should also be provided online.